-People, who are using a business network to access the website, maybe unintentionally providing an easy access route to malicious people to reach your website servers to steal important data and information.
-The is the reason, be sure to use a VPN to make your network security or ensure several things like;
+People, who are using a business network to access the website, maybe unintentionally provide an easy access route to malicious people to reach your website servers to steal important data and information.
+This is the reason, be sure to use a VPN to make your network security better.
+The VPN that you decide to choose will ensure several things;

-- Devices connected the network are scanned for malware
+- Devices connected to the network is scanned for malware

 - Passwords are strong and hard to guess

 - Devices plugged into the network are safe and up-to-date as well